-FIG. 1: (Color online) (a) The schematic illustration of a generalized SSH model. (b) The equivalent ladder lattice of the SSH model in (a).
-While the intercell hopping terms $J_1$ and $J_2$ are real-valued, the intracell hopping term is complex with modulus v (which will be taken as units of energies) and Peierls phase $\phi$ .
-On-site loss and gain terms can be introduced in a balanced fashion on sites A and sites B, respectively, to realize a non-Hermitian PT-symmetric system.
+FIG. 1. (a) The schematic illustration of a generalized SSH model. (b) The equivalent ladder lattice of the SSH model in panel (a).
+While the intercell hopping terms $J_1$ and $J_2$ are real-valued, the intracell hopping term is complex with the modulus v (which will be taken as units of energies) and the Peierls phase $\phi$ .
+On-site loss and gain terms can be introduced in a balanced fashion on sites A and sites B, respectively, to realize a non-Hermitian $\mathcal{PT}$ -symmetric system.

-intercell hopping term beyond the nearest-neighbor one; (iii) non-Hermitian on-site loss and gain terms.
-The phase of the complex intracell hopping term can be tuned via a synthetic gauge field (Peierls phase) [32, 59-66].
-While loss and gain are needed for lasing action, the Peierls phase degree of freedom would be immaterial in the absence of the additional intercell coupling as discussed below.
-Thus, our extension represents the minimal SSH model apt to implement a topologically protected mode the spatial profile of which can be controlled via the Peierls phase: by dividing a finite sample into two parts with different Peierls phases, we can observe a topologically protected mode at the interface which can be adiabatically transferred between the interface and one open boundary by adjusting the synthetic gauge field.
-During the process, this mode remains topologically protected because its eigenvalue does not merge into the bulk bands; moreover, in the presence of suitable loss and gain terms, we show that this adiabatic process also holds when the mode is amplified so that it is of potential interest in topological lasing with a tunable spatial profile, a highly sought-after feature for signal spatial encoding and broad-area emission [38, 53].
+would be immaterial in the absence of the additional intercell coupling as discussed below.
+Thus, our extension represents the minimal SSH model apt to implement a topologically protected mode, the spatial profile of which can be controlled via the Peierls phase: by dividing a finite sample into two parts with different Peierls phases, we can observe a topologically protected mode at the interface which can be adiabatically transferred between the interface and one open boundary by adjusting the synthetic gauge field.
+During the process, this mode remains topologically protected because its eigenvalue does not merge into the bulk bands; moreover, in the presence of suitable loss and gain terms, we show that this adiabatic process also holds when the mode is amplified so that it is of potential interest in topological lasing with a tunable spatial profile, a highly sought-after feature for signal spatial encoding and broad-area emission [38,53].

-The focus of the work is to elucidate the main features of the proposed extension of the Su-Schrieffer-Heeger model through a specific single-particle tightbinding Hamiltonian.
-Hence we are not committed here to any particular platform for exploring the new topological physics associated with such an extension though possible settings will be brieffy suggested in Sect.
+The focus of the work is to elucidate the main features of the extended SSH model through a specific single-particle tight-binding Hamiltonian.
+Hence we are not committed in this paper to any particular platform for exploring the new topological physics associated with such an extension though possible settings are briefly suggested in Sec.
 IV.
-A summary is also given there, while details of our extended model are presented in Sect.
-II with the main results being discussed in Sect.
+We also conclude with a summary in Sec.
+IV, after describing the details of our extended model in Sec.
+III and discussing the main results in Sec.
 III.

 II.
-THE GENERALIZEDSSH MODEL
+THE GENERALIZED SSH MODEL

-We consider the generalized SSH model shown in Fig. 1(a) having two sites per unit cell, sites A (red) and B (blue), and three distinct hopping terms, the intracell coupling (orange single line), the nearest-neighbor intercell coupling $(J_1, \text{gray thick line})$ and an additional nextnearest-neighbor intercell coupling $(J_2, \text{ gray dotted line})$ .
-While we assume both intercell hopping terms $J_1$ and $J_2$ to be real-valued, we consider a complex-valued intracell coupling of modulus v and a tunable Peierls phase $\phi$ , i.e., the intracell hopping term is $v{AB} = v{BA}^ = v e^{i\phi}$ .
+We consider the generalized SSH model shown in Fig. 1(a) having two sites per unit cell, sites A (red) and B (blue), and three distinct hopping terms, the intracell coupling (orange solid line), the nearest-neighbor intercell coupling $(J_1, gray)$ solid line), and an additional next-nearest-neighbor intercell coupling ( $J_2$ , gray dotted line).
+While we assume both intercell hopping terms $J_1$ and $J_2$ to be real-valued, we consider a complex-valued intracell coupling of modulus v and a tunable Peierls phase $\phi$ , i.e., the intracell hopping term is $v{AB} = v{BA}^ =$ $ve^{i\phi}$ .
 In fact, this generalized SSH model is equivalent to a ladder lattice with sites A and B arranged alternately around each plaquette as shown in Fig. 1(b), and a tunable synthetic gauge field enables the control of the phase $\phi$ .
 Here, the synthetic gauge field should be opposite in adjacent plaquettes in order to introduce uniform Peierls phase in Fig. 1(a).
-Unlike other SSH models [27, 53, 55], we note that all hopping terms preserve Hermiticity.
-Since a nonvanishing average value of gain (or loss) would not affect the spatial profile of the edge mode we are interested in [40], we choose to introduce loss on every A sites and gain on every B sites in a balanced fashion.
-In this way, our model respects either chiral or parity-time (PT) symmetry when the loss and gain rate is taken to be, respectively, vanishing or nonvanishing.
+Unlike other SSH models [27,53,55], we note that all hopping terms preserve Hermiticity.
+Since a nonvanishing average value of gain (or loss) would not affect the spatial profile of the edge mode we are interested in [40], we choose to introduce loss on every A site and gain on every B site in a balanced fashion.
+In this way, our model respects either chiral or parity-time $(\mathcal{PT})$ symmetry when the loss and gain rate is taken to be, respectively, vanishing or nonvanishing.